keoKAY/spring-core-introduction/README.md

 ### Some Notes for you :
 1. `TestingBeanApplication.java` : By running this class , you will be able to print out all the beans that have been using in our applications.

+## Part II

+What we have learn
+1. How to create bean using (Java vs Annotation)
+2. How to use `java faker` in order to create a repository